- Overview of the London, Ontario Ansties

 The ‘New York Tribune‘ newspaper 8 January 1898 edition added “Paul Anstie, fifty four years old, a steward [of the New York Yacht Club] living at Nbr 156 East 55th Street [New York] committed suicide yesterday afternoon at the Grand Union Hotel by drinking a quantity of Carbolic Acid“

 By 1900, Georgina Anstie (now a widow) together with her two children, were living at Nbr 66 East 121st Street in New York City, America.
-By the 1930 Census, Georgina was living with her daughter Lillian at Fort Washington Avenue, New York.
+We cannot locate her in the 1910 American Census but by the 1930 Census, Georgina was living with her daughter Lillian at Fort Washington Avenue, New York.

 Further Details on the London, Ontario Ansties

 We are actively on the lookout for London, Ontario Anstie experts alive today who are willing to add their findings and knowledge to this project.
 We are particularly interested in research regarding London, Ontario Ansties who fought in World War One, preferably with personal souvenirs such as letters sent by the soldiers or military photos etc. Anybody who has such expertise and inclination, please contact us at firstname.lastname@example.org.

 We have already uploaded bits of information and documentation about the London, Ontario Ansties, and continue to upload more all the time (see Project Updates), however it is spread over various segments of the website.

 The best way to find said information is to enter ‘London, Ontario’ in the search box at the bottom of this page and a list of relevant pages will appear.